demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

   (get-in root [:settings :channels channel-id]))
 ```

-To peform the ranging in the marketplace(s) in response to a message from OMS, we need to define a multimethod `process-ranging` that dispatches based on the `channel-name`
+To perform the ranging in the marketplace(s) in response to a message from OMS, we need to define a multimethod `process-ranging` that dispatches based on the `channel-name`

 ```clojure
 ; src/wheel/middleware/ranging.clj